 - 150 grams (5 oz) Mushrooms chopped

-- 2 tbsp Tomato and Garlic Puree or substitute with 2tbsp regular tomato puree and 1 clove of crushed garlic.
+- 2 tablespoon Tomato and Garlic Puree or substitute with 2tbsp regular tomato puree and 1 clove of crushed garlic.

-- 1 tsp Chilli Puree / 1 fresh finely chopped chilli or ½ tsp chilli flakes (Optional) Do not use or add more to your desired spiciness
+- 1 teaspoon Chilli Puree / 1 fresh finely chopped chilli or ½ teaspoon chilli flakes (Optional) Do not use or add more to your desired spiciness

 - 500 grams (2 ¼ cup) Passata substitute with strained, sieved tomatoes or tin of chopped tomatoes

-- 1 tbsp Mixed Herbs We used Italian mixed herbs
+- 1 tablespoon Mixed Herbs We used Italian mixed herbs

 - 1 Bay leaf

 - 300 grams (3 cups) Pasta Shells or any pasta shape you like/have to hand